 Nate’s Grade: A-

-Posted on October 11, 2012, in 2012 Movies and tagged alan arkin, ben affleck, bryan cranston, chris terrio, drama, john goodman, kyle chandler, movies, period film, scoot mcnairy, spies, thriller, true-life, victor garber.
+Posted on October 11, 2012, in 2012 Movies and tagged alan arkin, ben affleck, best picture, bryan cranston, chris messina, chris terrio, drama, john goodman, kyle chandler, movies, oscars, period film, scoot mcnairy, spies, thriller, true-life, victor garber.
 Bookmark the permalink.
 Leave a comment.